Default

 Conclusion

 Starting your marriage journey in the UAE means you need to understand its laws well.
 The UAE has made recent changes that make marriage easier for non-Muslims.
-This makes the country a better place for foreigners to tie the knot.
+This includes understanding various marriage definitions, making the country a better place for foreigners to tie the knot.

 This guide helps you learn about Islamic and civil ceremonies.
 It also talks about the paperwork for your marriage.
 Making sure your marriage certificate is properly legalized is key.
 This lets you enjoy the rights of marriage, both in the UAE and beyond.